Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <em>Acknowledgements:</em> Bart van Andel, Fabien Dachicourt </p>
 <p>

-This document specifies the Indexed 3D Scene delivery format used to stream 3D GIS data to mobile, web and desktop clients.
-It's the default format delivered by the ArcGIS Scene Service.
+This document specifies the Indexed 3D Scene (i3s) format, an open 3d content delivery format used to disseminate 3D GIS data to mobile, web and desktop clients.
+I3s is the choice of format used by <a href="http://server.arcgis.com/en/server/latest/publish-services/windows/scene-services.htm#">ArcGIS Scene Service</a> .
 The first sections of this specification explain the conceptual structure of i3s, while the latter sections provide a detailed implementation-level view.</p>